rohaquinlop/Assembly-Python-Compiler/README.md

 # Ensambler-Python-Compiler
-Python Compiler that recibes MIPS code and return its translation to binary
+Python Compiler that recibes Ensambly code and return its translation to binary